Editorial by Industrial Quick Search

 Freeze dryers consist of refrigeration equipment, a drying chamber, holding trays, and a vacuum pump.
 The sample is first frozen to at least its melting temperature to convert the moisture and solvent within the material into a solid phase.
 The vacuum pump is then activated to decrease the pressure inside the chamber.
 Heat transfer under low pressure causes the solidified moisture or solvent to transform into vapor.
 The vacuum pump draws the vapor sublimed off the material.
 The freeze dryer will continue to run to drive off the moisture or solvent bound to the material.

-Bin dryers consist of a holding tank or bin with a perforated plate at its bottom.
-A fan blows ambient or preheated air through the perforated plate vertically upward.
-Air surrounds the moist material, causing it to dry.
-The material may be arranged on shelves, with the wettest material at the bottom.
-The moisture-carrying air leaves at the top of the bin.
-Bin dryers are used in drying agricultural and forest products such as wood, fruits, vegetables, grains, bamboo, and others.
-However, bin dryers may lack drying controls and be used as a pre-dryer.
+The holding tank, referred to as a bin, has a perforated plate at its bottom.
+A fan blows air through a heater that circulates through the perforated plate vertically upward and over the product, causing it to dry.
+Material is arranged on shelves with the wettest heaviest material at the bottom.
+As the moisture carrying air moves upward, it exits out of the dryer.
+Ducting helps maintain air velocity and keeps fines in suspension until they fall to the bottom of the chamber and are removed.
+Bin dryers are used to dry agricultural and forest products such as wood, fruits, vegetables, grains, bamboo, and others.
+They lack a control system and are sometimes used as a pre-dryer.

 In tunnel dryers, the materials to be dried are loaded in trays attached to a trolley.
 The trolleys enter at one and move slowly through the drying tunnel, wherein a stream of hot air or gas is blown.
 The material dries as it moves through the tunnel.
 The trays may move in either of the following directions with the air stream: